gunduzh/SimpleMapper/README.md

 Save and exit the editor.
 (In nano, press CTRL+X, then Y to confirm, and Enter to save.)

-Now, when you open a terminal session on your Raspberry Pi, the SimpleMapper application will start automatically."
+Now, when you open a terminal session on your Raspberry Pi, the SimpleMapper application will start automatically.

 ## Performance